 UDC-CC’s Aerospace Technology Program offers two related paths of training in aviation: the Aircraft Mechanic’s Certification and the Aviation Maintenance Technology Program (Associate’s Degree).
 Both of these aviation activities are centered at UDC-CC‘s aviation facilities (Hangar #2) at Ronald Reagan Washington National Airport, just south of the old main terminal (Terminal A), next to the taxi parking garage.

-Certificate of Completion for Aircraft Mechanic’s Certification
+Aircraft Mechanic’s Certification

 This course of study requires successful completion of 40 academic credit hours (eight courses of five credits each), and is approved by the Federal Aviation Administration (FAA) to provide training for certification as an Aircraft Mechanic, with Airframe and Powerplant (A&P) rating.
 This program meets the requirements of Federal Aviation Regulation (FAR) part 147, and includes about 1900 hours of comprehensive lecture and laboratory instruction and experience.
 The overall instructional program is conducted in accordance with the provisions of the FAR, with FAA monitoring the instructional quality, technology incorporation, and administrative activities of the Program.